piyoki/neovim-server/README.md

 Notes:

 - Wait for a couple seconds until the container finishes its bootstrap process, then visit `http://localhost:6080/wetty`
-- You may check the log by running `docker logs nvim-server`

 |            Parameters             |                               Usage                               |
 | :-------------------------------: | :---------------------------------------------------------------: |